 A ‘proper’ job and marriage led to another gang of kids – four to be precise – who are now all grown up and doing their own thing.
 This means I’ve now got plenty of time to do what I love – write!

-When I’m not writing, my wife and I go for long bike rides in search of good coffee, travel overseas, visit wineries and gush over our latest grandchild.
+When I’m not writing, my wife and I go for long bike rides in search of good coffee, travel overseas, visit wineries and and spoil our three grandchildren.”

 In the beginning

 My first attempt at serious writing was in the diaries I kept as a pre-teen.
 These contained incisive and enlightening entries such as “Jam sandwiches for lunch” and “Washed the dog after school” and progressed to long-winded, flowery essays while at high school.

 It wasn’t until the late author Michael Dugan was visiting my school in 1989 that I decided I too could write a story and get it published.
 Ha, ha, this was easier said than done!
 Up until then I hadn’t realised just how hard it is to be a REAL writer.

 Anyway, thanks to my son’s total fear of dogs I ended up with a story that a publisher actually liked and even offered me some money (not much) to publish.

 Quincy, about Christopher and a fearsome dog that follows him home from school, was first published in 1990 and reprinted again in 1991 (twice) and 1993.
 It must have been okay because the Children’s Book Council of Australia decided to give it a ‘Notable Australian Book’ award.
 Unfortunately it didn’t make me mega rich so I had to continue with my ‘proper’ job.

 In between the demands of teaching I squeezed in some writing time on weekends and holidays and managed to write a few more stories that were good enough to be published.